 Biology of the Neotropics*

-is a field study of the rain forests of Costa Rica.
+A field study of the rain forests of Costa Rica.
 Qualified students meet for hours on campus during the fall semester and spend three weeks during winter break in the field.
 Side trips include visits to cloud forests or coral reefs.
 The program is offered every other year.

 Akita International University (Japan)